Are your systems environmentally responsible? Are they consistent with ISO 14001, the international standard for an environmental management system?

 - Provide senior management with an approach to continually improve

-For training, you can enroll in our open-enrollment courses ISO 14001:2004 EMS Lead Auditor Training or Exploring ISO 14001 or we can come to your site to train your team.
+For training, you can enroll in our open-enrollment course, ISO 14001:2004 EMS Lead Auditor Training, or we can come to your site to train your team.
 We also offer on-site training in Understanding ISO 14001; Exploring Your Environmental Footprint: A Common Sense Approach to Environmental Aspects and Impacts; EMS: Making the System Connections; Internal Auditing for ISO 14001.

 Upon implementing an environmental management system, your company will:

 - Establish positive external relations and public image